Khangaii/Physical-Morse-Code-Translator/README.md

-# Raspberry Pi Morse Code Translator
+# Physical Morse Code Translator

 ## About

-This is a morse code translator that uses Raspberry Pi for the input and output
+This is a morse code translator that uses Raspberry Pi or Arduino for the input and output

 ### Features